 Participation in the sessions of the Working Party and the Joint Meeting is the best way to meet peers, exchange experiences and discuss implementation issues.
 It is important for representatives of contracting parties and of industry to be part of the early stages of the process of adopting new amendments, so that the impact of the amendments on regulations can be anticipated in each country.

+All countries contracting parties to ADR have equal opportunities to intervene in future developments of ADR by presenting proposals of amendments and thus have a say in future changes in the regulations.
+In addition, they can participate in the decision-making process on proposals presented by other countries.

+Business companies involved in shipping and transport of dangerous goods can also follow the work of the Working Party through the NGOs that represent them in the meetings and through the meeting documentation publicly available.
+This represents an advantage for all those involved in chemical and transport sector since they can know which standards will govern the sector in the years to come and can anticipate future regulatory changes.

 It is recommended that all countries – which are contracting party to ADR, which wish to accede to ADR, or which apply or intend to apply the provisions of ADR annexes as national regulations – participate in these meetings.

 Languages